syma-research/Metabo_time_paper/README.md

+# A Quantitative Metabolic Signature of Host Response during SARS-CoV-2 Infection and Recovery

 * This repository houses the code and shareable data files from the metab-time paper (Ma et al.).

 * `data/` has the pre-processing NMR profiles for the NY cohort, as well as the processed NMR, cytokine,